There’s no doubt about it: Your business credit score is important.

-- How to find your business credit score?
+- How do you improve your business credit?

 What Is a Business Credit Score?

-A credit score is a measure of your business’s creditworthiness.
-Lenders use the score to assess your business’s risk profile.
-Many factors go into your credit score, including your business’s payment history, credit usage and overall financial stability.
+Lenders use this score to assess the risk profile of your business.
+Several factors go into your credit score, including your company’s payment history, credit usage and overall financial stability.

-The exact calculations used to generate a credit score vary among scoring agencies.
-But models typically incorporate legal filings, the age of the business as well as the financial profile of the business owner.
+The exact calculations used to generate a credit score vary among credit-rating firms.
+That said, credit-score models typically incorporate legal filings, the business’s age and the business owner’s financial profile.

 What Is a Good Business Credit Score?